dixyes/d920s10/Readme.md

 1. PCCT table is corrupt, removed
 2. RTC0 missing _HID, patched with ssdt, source is in fix-rtc0-hid.dsl
-3. I have not found and gpu with win aa64 drivers, so use gop resolution changed it
+3. I have not found any gpu with win aa64 drivers, so use gop resolution changed it
 4. When not invoked from cli, it chainloads bootmgr

 ## License